 Our Ljubljana Spotter Jošt used to work at Kinodvor as a waiter, and can tell you that this cinema has a warm community vibe.
 They show multiple movies every day and they make sure that their selection caters to virtually everyone: older people, children, students, mommies with strollers… The cinema moves outside (to the courtyard of the cinema building as well as to the courtyard of the castle) every summer.

 Mare Culturale Urbano is one of the most vibrant cultural centers in Milan.
 Originally a farmstead, it was renovated and transformed into a social space, a co-working area, a music venue, an exhibition site… essentially a hub for culture and innovation.
 There’s always something going on in the main yard, including a much-loved open-air cinema during the summer nights.

 Cinemascope is a project that promotes independent film festivals and art-house movies.
 There are standard programs, shown at Rakieta cinema (one of the oldest cinemas in Minsk), and special seasonal programs, such as the #Shhh summer open-air program.
 They are always working on new and interesting projects, and are definitely worth taking the time to check out on a visit to Minsk.

 “Kasárna” means “barracks”, and it really was a former house for soldiers.
 Nowadays Kasárna Karlín has become a dynamic cultural center with a cafe, a bar, a cinema, a theater, a gallery and a place for music events.
 In the summer they have an open-air cinema that is a popular chill out zone for hanging out with friends.

 This is one of the smaller, but also one of the cozier outdoor cinemas you can enjoy this year.
 G8 Sofia screens mainly European, Asian and art-house films.
 They have a nice glass roof café, which is a comfortable place to work most of the time.
-This summer it is being used as an open-air cinema for small groups.
+During the summer it is used as an open-air cinema for small groups.
 Come enjoy the cozy atmosphere – and a complimentary drink!